xchapter7x/deploycloud/README.md

 **By default the plugin will look for a `config.yml` file in the root of the given repo.**
 **You can overwrite this default by passing the `--config` flag to the plugin with the relative path of the config in the repo**

+## Sample Config Repo
+** Sample repo to use as reference https://github.com/xchapter7x/deployments **

 ## Config file Structure

 **Sample:**